How To Change A WordPress Post Author

-(1) Select the author you want to assign the posts to from the Author menu, and (2) click the ‘Update’ button to save your settings …
+(1) Select the author you want to assign the posts to from the Author menu, and (2) click Update to update your new changes …

-If you cannot see the user that you want to assign the posts to in the drop-down menu, then check to make sure that you have assigned a user level that is not subscriber.
+If you can’t find the user that you want to assign the posts to in the drop menu, then check to make sure that you have assigned a user role different than subscriber.

-You can also change post authors while creating or editing posts by scrolling down to the bottom of your Post editor screen and selecting a new post author from the Author box …
+You can also change post authors while creating or editing posts by scrolling down to the bottom of your Post editor screen and selecting another author from the Author drop-down menu …

-Tip: If the Author box is not displayed below your post editor, then click on ‘Screen Options’ at the top right-hand corner of your “Edit Post” screen …
+Tip: If you don’t see the Author box below the post editor, then click the ‘Screen Options’ tab in the top right-hand corner of the “Edit Post” screen …

-The Author section will now be displayed below your Post editor area …
+The Author section will now appear below your Post editor area …

 (‘Author’ drop-down menu)

-If a user is removed from your site, you will be asked what to do with the content owned by the user.
+If you remove a user from your site, you will be asked what to do with the content owned by the user.

-To transfer content from deleted users to other users, select ‘Attribute all content to:’, choose a new author from the dropdown menu …
+To assign all content from deleted users to different users, select ‘Attribute all content to:’, choose a new user from the drop menu …

-All post content from a removed user will be attributed to the selected user …
+Post content from the removed user will be reassigned to your new author …

 Congratulations!
-Now you know how to change WordPress post authors.
+Now you know how to change a WordPress post author.